-For processors from both sectors, there are economies of scale, although, particularly in the milling industry, there is not a strong relationship between profit and scale.
+For both processors, there are economies of scale, although, particularly in the milling industry, there is not a strong relationship between profit and scale.
 However, labour and capital costs show a strong negative correlation with scale for both maltsters and millers, suggesting there is at least potential for cost savings.